fubar2/toolfactory-galaxy-docker/README.md

 # toolfactory-galaxy-docker

-Available from quay.io/fubar2/toolfactory-galaxy-docker

 ## Docker Galaxy container with the ToolFactory and demonstration tools.

-### A Galaxy IDE for tool wrappers.
+#### A Galaxy IDE for tool wrappers.
 Ideal for simple tools.
 GUI is not ideal for complex ones.
 Although the TF should cope, your patience may not.
+The ToolFactory turns Galaxy into an integrated
+development environment for tool builders.
+It won't suit every tool or every tool builder.
+Available from quay.io/fubar2/toolfactory-galaxy-docker but you probably want a startup script like the one provided here as a sample to set all the ports and volumes.

-#### Might soon be served in planemo with ``planemo tool_factory --galaxy_root .....``  PR submitted to resurrect the TF
+#### Update: Might soon be served in planemo with ``planemo tool_factory --galaxy_root .....``  PR submitted to resurrect the TF

-##### Video hello world demonstration https://drive.google.com/file/d/1xpkcVGQ0jRdG78Kt-qLwqeFpE3RnSRsK/view?usp=sharing
+##### Update: Video hello world demonstration https://drive.google.com/file/d/1xpkcVGQ0jRdG78Kt-qLwqeFpE3RnSRsK/view?usp=sharing

 ## Overview